 I recently watched a 60 Minutes episode in which they profiled several highly educated, highly experienced people who were struggling to find employment.
 One man a former corporate manager had not worked in more than two years and had resorted to working for a local lawn care business.

 The problem is not just the economy (clearly the guy who owns the lawn care business in doing great).
+People can check out the popular organic lawn service near me if they need the best lawn care services.
 The fundamental problem is that the process required for personal success has changed.
 But the way most people think has not.
 Go to school, get a good education, get a good job, then retire was yesterday’s formula for personal success.
 But when times change (and they have) being a master of what worked yesterday is not only useless it’s actually dangerous.

 Why Start Your Own Business